IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 #### 3.3.1.1 Sample output
 Run `python3 transform_substring.py`.

-The contents of your output looks like this:
+The contents of your output look like this:

 ~~~~~~
 quix